Yogesh131202/WandeLust_Web_Application/README.md

 **2. Dynamic Category Navigation**
 - **Scrollable Categories:** Users can browse through various property categories like apartments, villas, hostels, and more using a dynamic, scrollable interface.
-- **Filter and Search:** Advanced filtering options allow users to narrow down their search based on location, price, amenities, and ratings.

 **3. Property Listings**
 - **Detailed Property Pages:** Each property has a dedicated page with detailed information, including images, descriptions, amenities, and pricing.
 - **Map Integration:** An interactive map displays the location of the property, allowing users to see nearby attractions and points of interest.